grame-cncm/faustdoc/src/workshops/2020-11-21-faust-vcvrack.md

 <img src="img/VCV_Rack.png" width="70%" class="mx-auto d-block">

-In this tutorial, we'll show how to use the [Faust](https://faust.grame.fr) language to generate monophonic or polyphonic modules, either using  the Faust aware programmable [VCV Prototype](https://github.com/VCVRack/VCV-Prototype/tree/faust) to edit/compile/test Faust DSP code, or using the [faust2vcvrack](https://github.com/grame-cncm/faust/tree/master-dev/architecture/vcvrack) tool with allows to generate standalone modules.
-To introduce module developement, a quick introduction on **using C++ to develop modules** will be done first.
+In this tutorial, we'll show how to use the [Faust](https://faust.grame.fr) language to generate monophonic or polyphonic modules:

+- either using  the Faust aware programmable [VCV Prototype](https://github.com/VCVRack/VCV-Prototype/tree/faust) to edit/compile/test Faust DSP code
+- or using the [faust2vcvrack](https://github.com/grame-cncm/faust/tree/master-dev/architecture/vcvrack) tool with allows to generate standalone modules
+- to introduce module development, a quick introduction on **using C++ to develop modules** will be done first.